asanch25/StG-How-To/docs/source/energyprocedure.rst

   * Ending NMR
   * Ending cup currents

-Once these are complete, and in paralell with the steps needed to scale down in energy on the 5U the procedure for scaling StG is as follows.
+Once these are complete, and in parallel with the steps needed to scale down in energy on the 5U the procedure for scaling StG is as follows.

 * Open the remote slits
 * Remove gas from HIPPO and close the elastic shutter